-Exhibit No. Description Sequentially Numbered Page

-· · · · · · · · · · · · · · · · · · ·

-1.1 Form of Dealer Manager Agreement

-4.1 Form of Certificate of Designation of the Series A Exchangeable Preferred Stock

-4.2 Form of Certificate of Designation of the Series B PIK Preferred Stock

-4.3 Form of Indenture

-4.4 Form of Note (included in Exhibit 4.3 hereto)

-4.5 Form of Rights Certificate

-5.1 Opinion of Davis Polk & Wardwell

-8.1 Opinion of Davis Polk & Wardwell (re: tax matters)

-12.1 Statement regarding Computation of Ratio of Earnings to Combined Fixed

-Charges and Preferred Stock Dividends

-23.1 Consent of KPMG Peat Marwick LLP

-23.3 Consent of Davis Polk & Wardwell (contained in the Opinion of Counsel

-filed as Exhibits 5.1 and 8.1 hereto)

-24.1 Power of Attorney

-25.1 Statement of Eligibility under the Trust Indenture Act of 1939, as amended

-of , as Trustee under the Indenture

-99.1 Form of Subscription Agency Agreement

-99.2 Form of Information Agency Agreement

-99.3 Form of Instructions for Rights Certificates
+Exhibit No. Description 1.1 4.1 Form of Dealer Manager Agreement Form of Certificate of Designation of the Series A Exchangeable Preferred Stock 4.2 Form of Certificate of Designation of the Series B PIK Preferred Stock 4.3 Form of Indenture 4.4 Form of Note (included in Exhibit 4.3 hereto) 4.5 Form of Rights Certificate 4.6 Form of Amendment to Stockholders Agreement dated as of April 28, 1995 among HLR, Roche Holdings, Hoffmann-La Roche Inc. and the Company 5.1 Opinion of Davis Polk & Wardwell 8.1 Opinion of Davis Polk & Wardwell (re: tax matters) 12.1 Statement regarding Computation of Ratio of Earnings to Combined Fixed Charges and Preferred Stock Dividends 23.1 Consent of KPMG Peat Marwick LLP 23.3 Consent of Davis Polk & Wardwell (contained in the Opinion of Counsel filed as Exhibits 5.1 and 8.1 hereto) 24.1 Power of Attorney 25.1 Statement of Eligibility under the Trust Indenture Act of 1939, as amended of First Union National Bank of North Carolina, as Trustee under the Indenture 99.1 Form of Subscription Agency Agreement 99.2 Form of Information Agency Agreement 99.3 Form of Instructions for Use of Rights Certificates

-\ To be filed by amendment. \\ Previously filed.
+\ Previously filed.